-The Los Angeles Lakers have not played in an official basketball game since March 10 when they lost 104-102 to the Brooklyn Nets after LeBron James failed to make an open layup and Anthony Davis missed a game-winning three-pointer.
+The Los Angeles Lakers have not played in an official basketball game since March 10 when they lost 104-102 to the Brooklyn Nets after LeBron James failed to make an open layup and Anthony Davis missed a game-winning three-pointer later.

-Since then, the Lakers have lost Avery Bradley for the remainder of the 2019-20 NBA season and Rajon Rondo for at least the next 6-8 weeks.
-On top of that, the league will be restarting inside of the Orlando bubble and attempting to successfully pull off one of the most complex plans in the history of professional sports.
-The homecourt advantage the Lakers worked for is gone as they will not be back in the comforts of Staples Center for at least another year and the entire season has been flipped upside down.
+Since then, the Lakers have lost Avery Bradley for the rest of the 2019-20 NBA season and Rajon Rondo for at least the next 6-8 weeks due to another hand injury.
+On top of that, the league will be restarting inside of the Orlando, FL bubble and attempting to successfully pull off one of the most complex plans in professional sports history.
+The homecourt advantage the Lakers worked for is gone as they will not be back in the comforts of Staples Center for at least another year for now.

 If the Lakers still hope to win a championship, they must adapt.

-Before the eight ‘regular season’ seeding games commence on July 30, the Lakers will have three scrimmage games starting on July 23 and ending on July 27.
+Before the eight ‘regular season’ seeding games commence on July 30, the Lakers will have three scrimmage games from July 23-27.
 In those games, they will match up against the Dallas Mavericks, Orlando Magic, and Washington Wizards in an attempt to get their legs back under them and begin their ascent back to the dominant team that managed to go 49-14 before the season was put on hold.

-1. How will they adjust without Avery Bradley and Rajon Rondo?
+How will the Lakers adjust without Avery Bradley and Rajon Rondo?

-Bradley served as a key cog in the team’s defensive scheme and typically guarded the opposing team’s best perimeter player while Rondo served as the bench unit’s primary playmaker.
-With those two out, the team will need to drastically adjust and utilize the depth on their roster.
-Luckily, they have received reinforcements in the form of JR Smith and Dion Waiters — two very capable NBA scorers.
+Bradley served as a key cog in the team’s defensive scheme and typically guarded the opponent’s best perimeter player while Rondo served as the bench’s primary playmaker.
+With those two players out, the team will need to drastically adjust and utilize the depth on their roster.
+Luckily, they have received reinforcements in the form of JR Smith and Dion Waiters — two very capable scorers in the NBA.

 Smith will also provide the Lakers with yet another spot-up shooter to go alongside Danny Green and Kentavious Caldwell-Pope while also bringing along his veteran presence.
-He has playoff experience with James already and will look to bring that knowledge to a team that hopes to make a long playoff run.
+He has playoff experience with James already and will look to bring that knowledge to a Los Angeles team that hopes to make a long playoff run soon.

 Is Kyle Kuzma ready for primetime?

 Throughout the season, Kuzma’s play fluctuated drastically night after night.
-One game he would drop 30 effortlessly and the next he would fail to score 10 points.
+One game he would drop 30 points effortlessly and the next he would fail to score 10.
 While some of his hardships this season can be credited to Rondo’s inability to run the bench offense effectively, a portion of the blame must also fall upon him.

-He is shooting career-low percentages from both the field (43.2 percent) and beyond the arc (29.7 percent) while playing only 24.6 minutes per game.
+Kuzma is shooting career-low percentages from both the field (43.2 percent) and beyond the arc (29.7 percent) while playing only 24.6 minutes per game.
 With Rondo now out of the picture and the All-Star tandem of Davis and James likely not playing too many minutes, Kuzma should have ample time to get things going.
-Especially matching up against weaker competition, Kuzma should be able to show that he has used this time off to improve and better his game.
+Especially matching up against weaker competition, the now healthy Kuzma should be able to show that he has used this time off to improve and better his game.

 If he manages to turn some heads during the Lakers scrimmages, he could earn himself even more minutes in the rotation.
 His ascension to All-Star status might be the key to the Lakers truly dominating on their way to the Larry O’Brien trophy.